 Healthy momentum should be the goal, not perfection.
 Think of these habits as a guide rather than a destination.
 They aim at helping caregivers maintain satisfying progress and keep from getting stuck on the often arduous and lonely road of caring for a loved one with disabilities, medically complex conditions, mental health concerns or other special needs.

 Approach caregiver fatigue with a proactive mindset.
 When a loved one has disabilities or complex medical needs, caregivers tend to become very aware of their limitations, weaknesses, and weariness.
 Effective caregivers recognize they are vulnerable to battle fatigue and they work to stay ahead of it.
 They are intentional and strategic about cultivating a network of prayerful and supportive warriors.

 Maintain a clear sense of purpose.
 Identifying your purpose in being a caregiver will help you stay focused on your goals, be reminded of your value to others, enable you to remain compassionate, give you a reason to persevere, reassure you that there are brighter days ahead, and relieve you of guilt and fear about cultivating support.

 Know your unique strengths and learn how to stay in the groove of those strengths.
 Did you know there are things about you that make you uniquely equipped to care for others very well?
 A simple reflection on Psalm 139 quickly reveals that you are God’s work of art.
 Caregiving is a drain on your energy and will threaten your reserves.
 Just as your body needs fuel to stay alive and energized, your soul needs nourishment too.
 By recognizing and accepting you have certain strengths as well as areas of limitation and vulnerability, you can help you optimize those strengths and learn healthy, godly ways to stay out of the weeds of your weaknesses.
 It can also provide clues about opportunity areas for bolstering your support system with complementary strengths.
 RELATED: Check out our blog series about finding your caregiver “sweet spots.”

+Ask for help.
 You can’t assume people know that you need help or understand how they can contribute.
 Most caregivers with robust support have learned to be bold and courageous about seeking help.
 They have learned to delegate through clear and direct invitations.